-You are not allowed to bring your own food and drink into the site and all festival goers are searched at the entrance.
+You are not allowed to bring your own food and drink into the site, and all festival-goers are searched at the entrance.
 Luckily the drink prices aren’t too high.
-In 2017 a half litre bottle of water cost €1 and beer cost €3 or €9.
-Alternatively you can nip off site where you will find enterprising individuals with coolers selling cans of beer for €1.50!
+In 2019 a half-litre bottle of water cost €1, and beer cost €3 or €9.
+Alternatively, you can nip off-site, where you will find enterprising individuals with coolers selling cans of beer for €1.50!

-Merchandising: There is an official Rock Fest merchandising stall on site selling the ubiquitous festival T shirts and jackets.
-Outside the festival entrance there’s a small market with about a dozen stalls selling a wide range of band T shirts, jackets, jewellery etc. If you’re feeling sunburnt you can pick up a hat here for about €10.
+Merchandising: There is an official Rock Fest merchandising stall on site selling the ubiquitous festival T-shirts and jackets.
+Outside the festival entrance, there’s a small market with about a dozen stalls selling a wide range of band T-shirts, jackets, jewellery etc. If you’re feeling sunburnt, you can pick up a hat here for about €10.

 Medical facilities: There is a medical tent with a team of paramedics on site.

-Toilets: They may not be the most pleasant of places but at least there are plenty of them and toilet queues aren’t usually long.
+Toilets: They may not be the most pleasant of places, but at least there are plenty of them, and toilet queues aren’t usually long.
 Without going into details, you can expect the seats and floors to be wet.
 Don’t forget to bring your own toilet paper!

-Top tip: There are taps with running water where you can wash your hands located next to the food trucks area.
+There are taps with running water where you can wash your hands located next to the food trucks area.

-Rock Fest Barcelona Location
+Barcelona Rock Fest Location

-Rock Fest Barcelona takes place in Can Zam Park in Santa Coloma de Gramanet on the outskirts of Barcelona.
+Rock Fest Barcelona takes place in Can Zam Park in Santa Coloma de Gramenet on the outskirts of Barcelona.
 The festival site is easy to get to from Barcelona city centre and from nearby towns such as Badalona.

-How to get to Rock Fest Barcelona
+How to get to Barcelona Rock Fest

 In addition to the fantastic line-ups, the great thing about Rock Fest is the location and how easy it is to get to.
 Can Zam has its own stop on Barcelona metro line L9 nord.

-It takes about 45 minutes to get to the festival site from the city centre.
+It takes about 45 minutes to get to the festival site from Barcelona city centre.
 The metro stop is directly in front of the entrance to the festival.
 You’ll see the stages and hear the music in the park below you as you leave the station.

-For most visitors it is best to purchase a 1 zone T10 multi trip ticket which covers both the metro and the night bus.
-The T10 costs €9.95 which works out at just under 1 Euro per trip.
+For most visitors, it is best to purchase a 1 zone T-casual multi-trip ticket, which covers both the metro and the night bus.
+The T-casual costs €11.35, which works out at just under €1.14 per trip.

 Tickets can be purchased at metro and train stations, tram stops and at some tobacconists.
 You can also use this ticket on the train to and from the airport.
-More information about transport from and to the airport here.

 Where to Stay?

 If you want to stay as close as possible to the Rock Fest then there’s an Ibis Hotel located right next to Can Zam Park.
-This gives you the advantage of being just a 5 minute walk from the festival site.
+This gives you the advantage of being just a 10-minute walk from the festival site.
 Allowing you to maximise your time at the festival and have the opportunity to quickly return to your hotel whenever you feel like it.